-One of my favourite ways to see a destination is on an ATV, or a quad bike for my English readers!
+One of my favourite ways to see a destination is on an ATV!
 On the way up to the start point, we even got to see a black bear cub (from the safety of the van)!

 Even though this is a Whistler summer activity, the weather can still be a bit wet or chilly.
 We were given the option to wear full waterproof suits for our tour.
-I was travelling with minimal clothes so for me, this was a way of keeping my own clothes clean and it did get colder the higher up the mountain we went…we were even driving over snow at one point!
+I was travelling with minimal clothes so for me, this was a way of keeping my own clothes clean.
+It did get colder the higher up the mountain we went.
+We were even driving over snow at one point!

 There are a couple of ATV companies that operate in Whistler, I used Canadian Wilderness Adventures.
 They also offer other ‘driving’ tours including jeep tours and off-road buggies.

 The beauty of a glacier means that it’s there year round (just like the Hintertux Glacier in Austria), so if you really love snow and ice, you can still get your fix with the last of these Whistler summer activities.
 Part of the glacier on Whistler Mountain is off limits unless you are with a guide.

 Glaciers CAN be dangerous, there are often crevasses hidden underneath and a wrong foot could have you falling down into one.
 It’s also very steep.
 The guides hook you up with harnesses, just incase you slip and start sliding down the mountain, and a little pick axe.
 If you start falling there is a way to dig in and stop yourself.

 During my visit, there was still 6ft of snow on top of the glacier so we didn’t need crampons (shoe spikes).
 We could simply make our way up by kicking into the snow with our boots.

 Reaching the summit was amazing.
 We reached the top and people would ask us how we got up and it was crazy pointing to what looked like a near vertical drop off!